 Tour of our Rental Home

 As many of you know, we had to leave our beloved historic home and are currently renting.
 As sad as we were to make the tough decision to sell our old home, we are beyond fortunate to have a place that not only fits our family but also allows us to stay in the same community with the same friends and the same school.
-We’ve only been in the rental for half a year, but I’ve been able to update a number of spaces so I figured I’d start to put together a new HOUSE TOUR!
+We’ve been in the rental for a little over a year, but I’ve been able to update a number of spaces so I figured I’d start to put together a new HOUSE TOUR!
 I’ve linked to any posts I’ve done about each space, but check back here occasionally as there are more room reveals to come.

 The biggest change to this space was obviously the wall color.
 I didn’t realize how dark the gray was until we moved our furniture in and it just felt… blech.
 THREE coats later I had covered the gray with white… turns out that gray was MUCH darker than I’d realized.
 Our furniture from the old family room fit this space pretty well so nothing major required!